zwbetz-gh/zwbetz/content/blog/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js/index.md

 This is part 2 of 2 of the magic.
 Here's how it works:

 - If the search bar exists on the page, then:
+    - Add the event listeners.
+Listen for checkbox `change` events, and search bar `keyup` events
-    - Fetch the JSON index.
-Before the request, disable the search bar and show a loading message.
-Once the request completes, enable the search bar and show a placeholder.
+    - If the enable search checkbox is checked, fetch the JSON index.
+During the request, disable the search bar and show a loading placeholder.
+Once the request completes, enable the search bar.
 Keep two copies of the JSON index.
 One original, one filtered, so they can be compared
-    - Add an event listener to the search bar to listen for `keyup` events
 - On each `keyup` event:
     - If regex mode is **not** checked, then uppercase the search query and compare it against the uppercased index fields.
 If regex mode **is** checked, then test the regex query against the uppercased index fields.
 Either way, if there is a match, add it to the filtered list
     - Re-render the count by checking the length of the filtered list